mrLiuChang/mrLiuChang.github.io/_posts/2018-09-11-i-like-this-passage.markdown

 The difference between successful people and failures is that they make a habit of doing the things that failures don't like to do.Successful people do things that are hard and necessary and important.Unsuccessful people , on the other hand, do the things that are fun and easy and which give immediate enjoyment.

+Life is a test.The test is whether you can keep your mind on what you want and where you are going rather than thinking about things you don't want or the problems you have had in the past.